-- If the allegation made to a member of staff concerns the manager/headteacher themselves, the person receiving the allegation will immediately inform the Chair of Governors who will consult with the LADO, without notifying the manager first; - The school will follow the procedures for managing allegations against staff, as outlined in 'Keeping Children Safe in Education' 2019; - Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult with the LADO and ODST HR Manager in such circumstances; - Our lettings agreement for other users requires that the organiser will follow LA procedures for managing allegations against staff and, where necessary, the suspension of adults from premises. - See flowchart appendix B.
+- If the allegation made to a member of staff concerns the manager/headteacher themselves, the person receiving the allegation will immediately inform the Chair of Governors who will consult with the LADO, without notifying the manager first; - The school will follow the procedures for managing allegations against staff, as outlined in Part 4 of 'Keeping Children Safe in Education' 2020; - Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult with the LADO and ODST HR Manager in such circumstances; - Where a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned, the Designated Safeguarding Lead will make a referral to the Disclosure Barring Service, as required by the Safeguarding Vulnerable Groups Act 2006, and the Head Teacher will ensure that he or she has done so.
+This is a legal duty and failure to refer when the criteria are met is a criminal offence.